velartrill/velartrill.github.io/orig/in-good-hands.md

 He's so kind.

-Lena's never once hurt me.
-He never once forced me.
+Lena's not once hurt me.
+He not once forced me.
 He held back Cougar for me so I could murder the son of a bitch — like it was *nothing,* restraining that ’roided-up wild *animal* of a man — but every time Lena's touched *me,* it's been with gentleness and tenderness.
 The only time he's let me feel so much as a taste of that power I know he has in him is when I asked him plain for it.
 And I know if I told him to stop he would in a heartbeat.

 And I don't want him to stop.